Mezzanine Lenders – Stuyvesant Town-Peter Cooper Village Litigation

 Appellate Victory for Special Servicer

-Representation of a special servicer in a suit against a borrower and three individual guarantors after the borrower procured subordinate financing in violation of a non-recourse carve-out provision.
-Our client was the special servicer for the lender.
-In a case of first impression, the New Jersey Appellate Division enforced the non-recourse carve-out provision and imputed personal liability to the borrower and guarantors.
+Represented the special servicer for a lender in a suit against a borrower and three individual guarantors after the borrower procured subordinate financing in violation of a non-recourse carve-out provision.
+In a case of first impression, the Superior Court of New Jersey, Appellate Division enforced the non-recourse carve-out provision and imputed personal liability to the borrower and guarantors.
 It concluded that the disputed clause fixes liability rather than damages and, therefore, does not constitute an unenforceable penalty as the borrower had argued.
 The Appellate Division also held that the borrower's efforts to “cure” the triggering event did not vitiate personal liability.
 As a result, the lender properly obtained a $5 million+ deficiency judgment against the borrower and guarantors.

 Real Estate Investment Company – Five-State Residential Portfolio Acquisition and Financing